the-anweddol-project/Anweddol-client/docs/source/technical_specifications/tools/access_token.md

 ### Table representation

+The table used for databse instance is `AnweddolClientAccessTokenTable`.

-Here is a representation of the used SQL table :
+Here is its representation :

 | EntryID                        | CreationTimestamp   | ServerIP        | ServerPort         | AccessToken        |
 |------------------------------- | ------------------- | --------------- | ------------------ | ------------------ |
 | `INTEGER NOT NULL PRIMARY KEY` | `INTEGER NOT NULL`  | `TEXT NOT NULL` | `INTEGER NOT NULL` | `TEXT NOT NULL`    |

+- *EntryID*

-- `EntryID` : Identifies the row
+  Identifies the row

+- *CreationTimestamp*

-- `CreationTimestamp` : Store the row creation timestamp
+  Store the row creation timestamp

+- *ServerIP*

-- `ServerIP` : Store the affiliated server IP
+  Store the affiliated server IP

+- *ServerPort*

-- `ServerPort` : Store the affiliated server listen port
+  Store the affiliated server listen port

+- *AccessToken*

-- `AccessToken` : Store the affiliated access token
+  Store the affiliated access token

 ### Security